highlights of operations

 Chevron is using advanced drilling technology to maximize the search for energy resources in the KRI.

-Chevron operates and has an 80 percent interest in the Sarta production-sharing contract (PSC) and the Qara Dagh PSC.
-The two blocks cover a combined area of 279,000 net acres (1,129 sq km).
+Chevron operates and has an 80 percent interest in the Sarta production-sharing contract.
+The block covers an area of 90,000 net acres (363 sq km).